srinivasan-vasu/Udacity-CarND-Capstone/README.md

 ## Result and Discussion

-As can be observed in the attached [video](https://www.youtube.com/watch?v=cIdQeTc6HjU&t=24s) recorded using the simulator, the vehicle is able to follow the path specified by the map waypoints while respecting the speed limit and obeying acceleration and jerk constraints.
+As can be observed in the attached [video](https://www.youtube.com/watch?v=cIdQeTc6HjU&t=24s) which was recorded using the simulator, the vehicle is able to follow the path specified by the map waypoints while respecting the speed limit and obeying acceleration and jerk constraints.
 The vehicle passes through the green traffic lights as intended and slows down to a stop for red traffic lights.
 <br><br>
 # C. Initial README (Setup Instructions)